Ladder Golf

 I made it so I could remove the base for storage.
 I figured it would be better with it screwed in than trying to just slide the feet into the tee each time.

-ball to the end of the other ball.
+The bolas (the ball things) are made with normal golf balls with a hole drilled through them to accommodate the rope.
+I used 1/4" nylon rope.
+If you use 1/8" rope, it will tangle very easily.
+You will wish you had used a bigger rope.
+The bolas are 18 inches from the end of one ball to the end of the other ball.
 I drilled out each ball slightly larger than the rope and then countersunk one end of the hole.
 Put the rope through the hole (you may have to melt it slightly, but not too much to get it through) and leave an inch sticking out the countersunk end.
 Light the piece sticking out of the ball on fire and let it melt until it becomes flush with the ball.
 Set it down and let it cool.
 I practiced on a used golf ball before I tried it with the new ones.

 Then write the numbers 1 through 21 under the appropriate holes - on the front and the back.
 If you do this on both uprights of both ladders, you will be able to keep score for up to 4 teams.
 We found colored golf tees to put in the score holes worked very well.
+Sometimes the bola's get hung up on the golf tees or the tees get broken so have several of them handy.
+It may also reduce the strength of the uprights by drilling holes in them.

-Ladder Golf Scoring and Rules
+Ladder Golf Scoring and Rules:

 If you look on the internet, you'll find many different rules for the game.
-So it was determined
+So it was determined by many people I know who have the game that the rules are determined by the owner of the game.
+There are

 We have played with up to 4 teams.
 The scoring gets a little confusing, but it's fun.

-ladders.
+A team consists of 1 or 2 people.
+If there is only 1 person per team, then the teams have to move from ladder to ladder after each round - assuming that there are 2 ladders.
 If there are 2 people on each team, then 1 of each team will be at one ladder and the other team member will be at the other ladder.

 The idea of the game is for one team to reach the score of exactly 21 before the other team(s) does.

-in the upright of the tee just long enough to go into the adapter (PVC to male).
+The base consists of a tee with the 2 12 inch pieces out the straight section and a short piece in the upright of the tee just long enough to go into the adapter (PVC to male).
 I put caps on the end of each leg to make it look neater.

 With the male and female adapters, it is much easier to store and simple to set up.
 Just screw the bases on each leg and you're all set.